MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsExportAcquiredPhoneNumberStatus.md

 ```

 ## DESCRIPTION
-This cmdlet returns the status of the [Export-CsAcquiredPhoneNumber](Export-CsAcquiredPhoneNumber.md) operation.
+This cmdlet returns the status of the [Get-CsExportAcquiredPhoneNumberStatus](Get-CsExportAcquiredPhoneNumberStatus.md) operation.
 The response will include the download link to the file if operation has been completed.

-By Default the download link will remain active for 1 hour.
+By default, the download link will remain active for 1 hour.

 ## EXAMPLES